MP for Twickenham

 Liberal Democrat Spokesperson (Education, Children and Families)

-Munira Wilson is the Liberal Democrat MP for Twickenham, elected in 2019.
-She currently serves as the Liberal Democrat Spokesperson for Education, Children and Families, and has previously led the party’s briefings on Education, Health and Social Care, and Transport.
-Her record shows a centre-left stance with strong party loyalty, and a noted willingness to rebel on end-of-life legislation in 2025.
+Munira Wilson is the Liberal Democrat MP for Twickenham, first elected in 2019.
+She currently serves as the Liberal Democrat Spokesperson for Education, Children and Families, and has previously led Lib Dem briefings on Education, Health and Social Care, and Transport.
+Her parliamentary work has included committee involvement on children’s wellbeing, housing oversight and public-safety related matters.

-She has 25 declared financial interests, including 20 entries for donations and other support for MP activities, 4 entries for gifts, benefits and hospitality from UK sources, and 1 miscellaneous entry.
+Declared financial interests include 22 entries for donations and other support related to her MP activities, 5 entries for gifts or hospitality from UK sources, and 1 miscellaneous entry.

 Generated 21 February 2026